kerberos-io/agent/README.md

 | `AGENT_ENCRYPTION_FINGERPRINT`          | The fingerprint of the keypair (public/private keys), so you know which one to use.             | ""                             |
 | `AGENT_ENCRYPTION_PRIVATE_KEY`          | The private key (assymetric/RSA) to decryptand sign requests send over MQTT.                    | ""                             |
 | `AGENT_ENCRYPTION_SYMMETRIC_KEY`        | The symmetric key (AES) to encrypt and decrypt request send over MQTT.                          | ""                             |

+## Encryption

+You can encrypt your recordings and outgoing MQTT messages with your own AES and RSA keys by enabling the encryption settings.
+Once enabled all your recordings will be encrypted using AES-256-CBC and your symmetric key.
+You can either use the default `openssl` toolchain to decrypt the recordings with your AES key, as following:

+    openssl aes-256-cbc -d -md md5 -in encrypted.mp4 -out decrypted.mp4 -k your-key-96ab185xxxxxxxcxxxxxxxx6a59c62e8

+, and additionally you can decrypt a folder of recordings, using the Kerberos Agent binary as following:

+    go run main.go -action decrypt ./data/recordings your-key-96ab185xxxxxxxcxxxxxxxx6a59c62e8

+or for a single file:

+    go run main.go -action decrypt ./data/recordings/video.mp4 your-key-96ab185xxxxxxxcxxxxxxxx6a59c62e8

+## H264 vs H265

+If we talk about video encoding there are 2 major video encoders on the market: H264 and H265.
+Depending on your use cases you might use one over the other.
+We will a (not complete) overview of the advantages and disadvantages of each in the field of video surveillance and video analytics.
+If you would like to know more, you should look for additional resources.

+- H264 (also known as AVC or MPEG-4 Part 10)
+  - Is the most common one and widely supported for IP cameras.
+  - Widely supported in browsers and other type of applications.
+  - Can be embedded in commercial and 3rd party applications.
+  - Different levels of compression (high, medium, low, ..)
+  - Better quality / compression ratio.
+  - Does support technologies such as WebRTC

+- H265 (also known as HEVC)
+  - Is not supported on legacy cameras, though becoming rapidly available on newer IP camera version.
+  - Might not always be supported due to licensing.
+For example not supported in browers on a Linux distro.
+  - Requires licensing when embedding in a commercial product (be careful).
+  - Higher levels of compression (50% more than h264).
+  - H265 shows artifacts in motion based environments (which is less with H264).
+  - Recording the same video (resolution, duration and FPS) in H264 and H265 will result in approx 50% the file size.
+  - Not supported in technologies such as WebRTC

+Conclusion: depending on the use case you might choose one over the other, and you can use both at the same time.
+For example you can use H264 (main stream) for livestreaming, and H265 for recording.
+Depending on your use case where you wish to play recordings in a cross-platform and cross-browser you might opt for H264 for better support.

 ## Contribute with Codespaces